Who is eligible for an entitlement card?

 My personal circumstances/details have changed, what do I do?

-If you have moved house, changed name or if your concessionary travel entitlement has changed please contact your Local Office with documentary evidence.
+If you have moved house, changed name or if your concessionary travel entitlement has changed, you can request a replacement card online.

 My National Entitlement Card is due to expire what should I do?